Godspell (film): Plot

 Judas recites the parable of Lazarus and the rich man.
 On Earth, a rich man lives in luxury while Lazarus lives in poverty.
 Upon dying, Lazarus is rewarded in heaven.
 The rich man dies and is sent to hell, where he begs Abraham to have Lazarus warn his living brothers about their eternal fate.
 Abraham declines, stating if they are not convinced by Moses and the Prophets, they will never be convinced by Lazarus.
 The cast proceeds to sing "Bless the Lord."

 Jesus and the disciples recite the Beatitudes.
 Judas directs the final beatitude regarding persecution at Jesus, and Jesus quickly changes the subject by instead singing "All for the Best."
 Jesus teaches his next moral to pray for your enemies and bless those who persecute you.
 This is followed by the cast performing the Parable of the Sower, to which Jesus explains the seed is the Word of God.
 A disciple then tells a story of a man who spent a lifetime acquiring treasures, and then dies before he can enjoy them.
 Jesus subsequently explains that God provides for all, to which the cast sings "All Good Gifts."

 At the Cherry Lane Theatre, the cast performs the parable of The Prodigal Son, complete with clips from several silent films.
 The cast next performs "Light of the World," explaining that Christ's Light shines in each person.
 Aboard a vessel ship, the Pharisees ask Jesus multiple questions, including should they pay taxes to the government.
 Jesus answers to give respectively to God and men which is theirs'.
 The Pharisees leave and Jesus accuses them of being liars and hypocrites.

-Jesus predicts that his impending death, to which the cast consoles him by singing "By My Side."
+Jesus predicts his impending death, to which the cast consoles him by singing "By My Side."
 During the song, Judas foretells his betrayal of Jesus.
 They arrive on land and sing "Beautiful City."
 At the Last Supper, Jesus tells them that one of them will betray him.
 Jesus tells Judas to do what he must do and Judas leaves.
 Jesus breaks the bread and shares the wine, and recites the traditional Seder blessings.
 As Jesus blesses each disciple, the song "On the Willows" plays.
 Jesus then leaves and prays to God that the cup will pass from him.
 Jesus returns to find his disciples are sleeping.
 He wakes them up, but they all fall asleep again.
 Jesus warns them they will all betray him three times.

 Judas returns with the police and embraces Jesus.
 Jesus is then held to an electric fence (representing the Cross), where he dies.
 The disciples carry Jesus's body as they reprise "Day by Day."